usds/ene-testing/fuzz.md

 ### Scenario 2

-A father and child are each enrolled in Medicaid on the basis of MAGI, as a household of two, with a MAGI income is 145% of the FPL.
+A possibly immigrant) father and child are each enrolled in Medicaid on the basis of MAGI, as a household of two, with a MAGI income is 100% of the FPL.
 The state’s MAGI Medicaid threshold for adults is 133% of the FPL and 200% for children.
 The state’s separate CHIP eligibility threshold is 250% of the FPL.

 #### Expected outcome:
 - Child renewed automatically